Degiacomi-Lab/molearn/README.md

 * Source code is in the `molearn` folder
 * Documentation for this is in the `doc` folder.
 * Example launching scripts in the `examples` folder
-* The [Amber parameters](https://ambermd.org/AmberModels.php) released in the [AmberTools20 package](https://ambermd.org/AmberTools.php) published under a GNU General Public Licence.
-These are loaded in by the Torch potential to calculate the energy of a protein conformation.

 ## Requirements ##